mvrdevelopment/spec/gdtf-spec.md

 of the DMX Channel (as defined by ChannelFunction) is located either physically or logically.
 If the DMX channel doesn't have a location, put it in the top level geometry of the geometry tree.
 Attributes follow a trickle down principle, so they are inherited from top down.

+In a DMX Mode, DMX Channels must form a continuous sequence of Offsets without gaps.
+If a specific DMX Offset is unused, a corresponding DMX Channel shall still be defined at that Offset, and its associated LogicalChannel shall have the NoFeature Fixture Type Attribute assigned.

 As children the DMX channel has a list of [logical channels](#user-content-logical-channel ).